 Because driver inattention is often coupled with another behavior, such as speeding or drinking alcohol, it can be difficult to identify all distracted driving crashes.
 However, the accident investigators at Keller & Keller are experienced in securing evidence of distracted driving, such as cell phone records, traffic camera footage, witness testimony, and evidence found at the scene of the crash.

 Our Team Will Help Identify Distracted Driving as a Cause of your Albuquerque Car Crash

 Because New Mexico is a fault state, knowing whether the driver who caused your accident was distracted behind the wheel may be very important to your personal injury case.
-The attorneys at Keller & Keller will consider this possibility when building a claim against the at-fault driver.
+The Albuquerque car accident lawyers at Keller & Keller will consider this possibility when building a claim against the at-fault driver.
 We offer a Zero Fee Guarantee to anyone who was injured by a distracted driver.
 This means that a consultation with any of our personal injury lawyers is free, and the only way our firm receives payment for its legal services is if a recovery is made on your behalf.
 Fill out the form on this page to get in touch with our Albuquerque law office today.
 We will help you hold the at-fault driver responsible so that you will get the full compensation you deserve to recover from your injuries.
 Contact us as soon as possible after a car accident so that we can get to work investigating the cause of your crash.